Guardiola 'happy with what he's seen' of Charles

 "We're in contact with Man City and the coaches there that look after him day in, day out, and they're delighted at the way he's developed this year," he added.

-"He has played a lot of Under-23s football, he has trained with the first-team as well and I know Pep has been happy with what he has seen.
+"He has played a lot of Under-23s football, he has trained with the first team as well and I know Pep has been happy with what he has seen.

 "Otherwise he wouldn't invite him back into that training group.
 He's probably a similar type of player to Paddy McNair.
 If he is half as good as Paddy ended up for his country then I'll be happy."